2010 Pacific hurricane season: Early to peak intensity

+Late activity

+Through the remainder of the season, the basin observed record low activity with only three additional named storms developing.
+Since Omeka was the first storm in the Central Pacific during the year, it marked the latest start to a season since reliable records began, excluding seasons with no storms.

 Systems

 Tropical Storm Agatha

 Early May 29, the season's first tropical depression consolidated near the Gulf of Tehuantepec.
 Large-scale southwesterly flow prompted the system to move slowly northeast.
 Scatterometer data indicated the depression soon strengthened into a tropical storm, at which time it was assigned the name Agatha.
 Attaining peak winds of 45 mph, Agatha soon made landfall late on May 29 near Champerico, Guatemala, just south of the border with Mexico.
 Once onshore, the mountainous terrain of Guatemala caused the storm to quickly dissipate early on May 30.

 Although a weak tropical cyclone, Agatha brought torrential rainfall to much of Central America.
 Daily accumulations peaked at 16.78 in in Montufar, Guatemala and 483 mm in Ilopango, El Salvador.
 According to Guatemala's president, Álvaro Colom, some areas received more than 1 m of rain.
 The ensuing flash floods and landslides proved catastrophic, especially in Guatemala where at least 174 people died.
 In El Salvador, 11 people were killed and damage from the storm reached $112.1 million.
 Honduras also suffered significant losses from the storm with 18 fatalities and at least $18.5 million in damage.
 One person was also killed in Nicaragua.

 The storm also associated with a very large sinkhole.